 Get help!
 Talk to your kids, and take action if you see these symptoms.
 Do not wait and hope for the best!

 Do not recommend diets to your kids!!
 Their bodies are growing and developing.
 They should eat lots of healthy foods and exercise.
 There is not a healthy body shape.
 We are all genetically different.
 Check out photos of your relatives as far back as you have them and check out their body types.

 Dieting has caused many people to gain extra weight, but our ancestors show our true genetics.
 Kids gain weight during puberty.
 This is 100% normal.
-What you can do is:

 The Healthy Diet Habit, is to keep your kids active and feed them lots of healthy meals, cook together, plan meals together, shop together, and talk, talk, talk about anything that is close to their heart.
 They need your input and caring to navigate the world that they face every day!